 Aleksandra Hristova received her Master’s Degree from the Brussels School of International Studies – University of Kent, Belgium, where she studied International Law with International Conflict and Security.
 She holds a European Legal Studies Bachelor’s Degree from the University of Kent, England.
 As part of her undergraduate education she did a Law Year Abroad at Charles University, Czech Republic, under the Erasmus+ program.

 Over the years, Aleksandra has done internships in different spheres of the public sector, including at the European Parliament in Brussels, the Representation of the European Commission in Sofia, the Bulgarian Diplomatic Institute and the Commission for Protection against Discrimination.
-In 2019, she took on a job as Programs and Projects Manager at The Atlantic Club of Bulgaria (ACB), where she also works on programs and projects of the Bulgarian Euro-Atlantic Youth Club (BEAYC), among which the NATO Summer School international seminar.
+In 2019, she took on a job as Programs and Projects Manager at The Atlantic Club of Bulgaria (ACB), where she also works on programs and projects of the Bulgarian Euro-Atlantic Youth Club (BEAYC), among which NATO Summer School 2019 and Global Academy 2020.

 Angel Apostolov holds a Bachelor’s Degree in International Relations and a Master’s Degree in International Security and is a PhD student in the field of NATO-Russia relations at the “Modern and Contemporary History” Department of Sofia University “St. Kliment Ohridski”, Bulgaria.